algosayir/u_bcnd_project6b/README.md

 # Blockchain nanodegree project 6b
-# Ethereum Dapp for Tracking Items through Supply Chain
+# Ethereum DApp for Tracking Items through Supply Chain
 This repository is a modification of boiler plate code on the following repository: https://github.com/udacity/nd1309-Project-6b-Example-Template